Varo747/MPS-Portal-Public/README.md

 ---

-## Disclaimer: Demo Data
+## Disclaimer: Demo Mode & Confidentiality

 > **Note:**
-> This project is designed for demonstration purposes only.
+> This project is running in a **restricted demonstration mode**.
+> Some functions (such as full report generation or access to sensitive analytics) have been **intentionally limited or disabled** to preserve confidentiality and data protection.
-> The example data and generated files **do NOT contain any real confidential information**.
+> The example data and generated files **do NOT contain any real confidential information**, and do not reflect actual operations or results from Marine Products Scotland.

 ---